 Intense exercise produces free radicals.
 Athletes should follow a diet rich in antioxidants in order to neutralize them.
 Free radicals produced during exercise may cause muscle fatigue and diminish athletic performance.

 Therefore, athletes should get high doses of vitamin C, vitamin E, zinc, and other antioxidant compounds to recover faster after a strenuous workout.

 Green smoothies are great post-workout meals.
 You can even add herbs, such as peppermint, in order to increase the antioxidant status of the body.

 Moreover, vitamin C is necessary for a good night’s sleep.
 It’s absolutely vital for bodybuilders and other athletes who train for increased muscle growth and strength to sleep at night.
 Actually, muscle tissue gets bigger when we sleep.

 Too much vitamin C may be bad for muscle growth

-Although, adequate amounts of vitamin C are necessary for muscle growth, athletes should avoid taking too much vitamin C from dietary supplements.
+Although, adequate amounts of vitamin C are necessary for muscle growth, athletes of bodybuilding should avoid taking too much vitamin C from dietary supplements.